 The Probation Department shall allow PDA use of available bulletin board space for communications involving official organization business, such as times and places of meetings, provided such use does not interfere with department needs.
-PDA may distribute materials to unit employees through County mail distribution channels if approved by Employee Relations.
+PDA may distribute materials to unit employees through County mail distribution channels if approved by

+Employee Relations.
 This privilege may be revoked in the event of abuse after Employee Relations consults with PDA representatives.
-PDA representatives shall give notice to Employee Relations at least 24 hours in advance of contacting employees during the duty period of the employees, provided that solicitation for membership and other internal employee organization business shall be conducted only during the non-duty hours of all employees concerned.
-Pre-arrangement for routine contact may be made by agreement between PDA and the department head and, when made, shall continue until revoked.
+Any representative of the Union shall give notice to the employees' department head in advance when contacting departmental employees during the duty period of employees, provided that solicitation for membership and other internal employee organization business shall be conducted only during the non-duty hours of all employees concerned.
+Pre-arrangement for routine contact may be made by agreement between the Union and the department head and when made shall continue until revoked.